barionleg/cesium.wiki.gs/Contributor's-Guide.md

 The following targets can be built:
    * `build` - A fast, developer-oriented build that prepares the source tree for use as standard [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (some Sandcastle examples require running `combine`).
 This runs automatically when saving files in Eclipse.
-   * `combine` - Runs `build`, plus uses [NodeJS](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build` directory that expose the entire Cesium API attached to a single global Cesium object.
+   * `combine` - Runs `build`, plus uses [NodeJS](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build/Cesium` directory that expose the entire Cesium API attached to a single global Cesium object.
 This version is useful if you don't want to use the modules directly with a standard AMD loader.
-   * `minify` - Runs `combine`, plus [minifies](http://en.wikipedia.org/wiki/Minification_(programming\)) Cesium.js using [UglifyJS](https://github.com/mishoo/UglifyJS) for a smaller deployable file.
+   * `minify` - Runs `combine`, plus [minifies](http://en.wikipedia.org/wiki/Minification_(programming\)) Cesium.js using [UglifyJS2](https://github.com/mishoo/UglifyJS2) for a smaller deployable file.
-   * `buildApps` - Some example applications, such as Cesium Viewer, are [Dojo](http://dojotoolkit.org/) applications.
-This build target runs the [Dojo build process](http://dojotoolkit.org/reference-guide/1.7/build/) to produce self-contained, minified, deployable versions of these applications in the `Build` directory.
+   * `buildApps` - Cesium doesn't require any framework, but some example applications, such as Cesium Viewer, are [Dojo](http://dojotoolkit.org/) applications.
+This build target runs the [Dojo build process](http://dojotoolkit.org/reference-guide/1.8/build/) to produce self-contained, minified, deployable versions of these applications in the `Build` directory.
-   * `generateDocumentation` - Generates HTML documentation in `Build\Documentation` using [JSDoc 3](https://github.com/jsdoc3/jsdoc).
+   * `generateDocumentation` - Generates HTML documentation in `Build/Documentation` using [JSDoc 3](https://github.com/jsdoc3/jsdoc).
    * `release` - A full release build that creates a shippable product, including building apps and generating documentation.
    * `instrumentForCoverage` - Runs [JSCoverage](http://siliconforks.com/jscoverage/) on the source tree to allow running tests with coverage information.
 Use the link in index.html.
 Currently Windows only.
+   * `jsHint` - Runs [JSHint](http://www.jshint.com/) on the entire source tree.
+If you use Eclipse, see below for how to run JSHint automatically as you develop.
    * `runServer` - Launches a [Jetty](http://jetty.codehaus.org/jetty/)-based HTTP server on http://localhost:8080 for easy access to the tests, examples, and documentation.
 This also provides proxying for tile server providers that don't yet support [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for retrieving tiles, which is required for use as textures.
    * `makeZipFile` - Builds a zip file containing all release files.
-This includes the Source directory (suitable for use from an AMD-aware application), plus the combined Cesium.js, and the Documentation files.
+This includes the source tree (suitable for use from an AMD-aware application), plus the combined Cesium.js files, the generated documentation, the test suite, and the example applications (in both built and source form).
    * `clean` - Removes all generated build artifacts.

 For example, to build the release target and then start an HTTP server for testing, run:

 <pre>
-./Tools/apache-ant-1.8.2/bin/ant release
-./Tools/apache-ant-1.8.2/bin/ant runServer
+./Tools/apache-ant-1.8.2/bin/ant release runServer
 </pre>

 Want something fun to code?
-See the [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap) and start a discussion on the [forum](https://groups.google.com/forum/#!topic/cesium-dev).
+See the [roadmap](Roadmap) and start a discussion on the [forum](https://groups.google.com/forum/#!topic/cesium-dev).

 ## Setting up Eclipse